flybotix/highfrequencyrobots/README.md

 # High Frequency Data framework, meant for WiFi-based robots

 ## What it does, and why
- - Provides helpers to get started in as few as 7 lines of code!
+ - Provides helpers that deal with the entire communications protocol in as few as 6 lines of code!
  - Is a Java-native alternative to Network Tables for FRC robots non on a live field - no more dealing with missing runtime libraries just to receive data in the lab!
  - Seamlessly integrates with Network Tables for live FRC field environments (including NT's protections & reliability)
  - Deals with threading & socket comms internally, so robot code doesn't have to.